-SOWK 4970: Internship in Social Work is a 12 credit, 13-14 week block placement totaling 480 hours.
+SOWK 4970: Internship in Social Work is a 12 credit, 13-14-week block placement over 1 semester totaling 480 hours.
+Occasionally, students need to plan for a part-time internship over 2 semesters and work directly with the Field Director during the Internship Orientation or Field Seminar courses to execute this option.
 Of the 480 hours, approximately 32 hours include (5-6) 2-2 1⁄2 hour synchronous, live, online, seminars, a visit to at least one community agency, and attendance at a workshop/conference or training.
 The seminars create a vehicle for integration of theory and practice.
 The intern's 13-14 week experience is guided by: weekly supervision of the intern by the field instructor (at least one hour a week); up to two online or on-site visits from the faculty liaison accompanied by phone conferences if necessary; and the intern's attendance at the 5-6 internship seminars.